Waterville Valley Resort: History

 Over the next few decades, three Stadeli triple chairlifts were installed, including the World Cup Triple in 1985.

 In 1988, a Poma high-speed detachable quad chairlift was installed, running parallel to the World Cup Triple and High Country Double chairlifts.
 Due to wind issues, the upper portion of this lift was later removed.
-As a result, the top portion of the ski area is only served by the High Country Double chairlift.
+As a result, the top portion of the ski area is only served by the High Country T-Bar lift.
 In 1997, a Doppelmayr high speed detachable quad chairlift was installed, known as "Quadzilla".
+Debuting in the 2022/2023 season, the Tecumseh Express six person bubble chairlift opened, replacing the old quad lift as the main chairlift at the resort.
+For the 2025-2026 season, a new surface lift is being constructed that will replace the existing Exhibition and World Cup surface lifts.
+This T-bar lift is projected to run a length of 602 feet and be able to serve up to 1,100 people per hour.

+In 2013, Waterville Valley received authorization from the U.S. Forest Service to begin work on an expansion program, dubbed the "Green Peak Project".
+This expansion marked the first major expansion at the resort in over 30 years.
+Midway through the 2016/2017 season the project was complete, increasing the skiable size of the resort by almost 20% (from 220 to 265 acres).
+This new terrain is serviced by a fixed grip triple lift.

 Ownership

 After filing for bankruptcy protection in the summer of 1994, Waterville Valley was briefly owned by the American Skiing Company in the mid-1990s.
 Due to anti-trust issues, Waterville and Cranmore Mountain Resort were sold to California-based Booth Creek Ski Holdings in the fall of 1996.
 Members of the Sununu family of New Hampshire and a group of area investors purchased the resort in October 2010 and it remains independent.